au-research/raid-metadata/rtd/docs/source/core/identifier.rst

 1.4.1 identifier.owner.id
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-**Definition**: the ROR of the legal entity responsible for the RAiD (i.e. the 'owner' of a RAiD); analogous to a DataCite 'Member', an owner has a legal agreement with their Registration Agency
+**Definition**: the persistent identifier of the legal entity responsible for the RAiD (i.e. the 'owner' of a RAiD); an owner has a legal agreement with their Registration Agency

 **Requirement**: mandatory